andis-sprinkis/snippet/regex.md

             > On top of what POSIX BRE provides as described above, the GNU extension provides \\? and \\+ as an alternative syntax to \\{0,1\\} and \\{1,\\}.
 It adds [alternation](https://www.regular-expressions.info/alternation.html) via \\|, something sorely missed in POSIX BREs.
 These extensions in fact mean that GNU BREs have exactly the same features as GNU EREs, except that +, ?, |, braces and parentheses need backslashes to give them a special meaning instead of take it away.

     - BusyBox
+        - > BusyBox provides a fairly complete POSIX environment for any small or embedded system.
+        - BusyBox utilities support Basic and Extended regular expressions
     - FreeBSD
     - macOS